puregarlic/smpn/README.md

 ## Features

 + Search using [`npms`](https://npms.io)
-  + See most of the same stats
+  + See all of the same repo ratings
+  + Use the same filters you probably don't know
 + Open NPM package entries in your browser

 ## Install